Smit085/SpotifyClone/README.md

 - **18/11**
   - Working with Home fragment
-    - Started with the UI.
+    - Starting with the UI.
-    - Completed the UI for recent card for header.
-    - Added Recyclerview with its dataAdapter.
+    - Completed the UI for recent card for header and added Recyclerview with its dataAdapter.